-The Atlanta Bicycle Coalition connected these neighborhoods at Atlanta Streets Alive on Sunday, April 17th, but you can connect these neighborhoods all year-round by signing our petition for bike lanes and regular maintenance on RDA and Georgia Avenue.
+The Atlanta Bicycle Coalition connects these neighborhoods at Atlanta Streets Alive.
+You can help make this a more livable, walkable, and bikeable corridor all year-round by supporting our campaign for bike lanes and regular maintenance on RDA and Georgia Avenue.

-In addition to bike lanes on RDA and Georgia Avenue, you are calling for:
+In addition to bike lanes on RDA and Georgia Avenue, we are advocating for: